rust-lang/rust/doc/tutorial-macros.md

 * `pat` (a pattern, usually appearing in a `match` or on the left-hand side of a declaration.
 Examples: `Some(t)`; `(17, 'a')`; `_`.)
 * `block` (a sequence of actions.
 Example: `{ log(error, "hi"); return 12; }`)

 The parser interprets any token that's not preceded by a `$` literally.
 Rust's usual rules of tokenization apply,

 So `($x:ident -> (($e:expr)))`, though excessively fancy, would designate a macro that could be invoked like: `my_macro!(i->(( 2+2 )))`.

+## Invocation location

+A macro invocation may take the place of (and therefore expand to) either an expression, an item, or a statement.
+The Rust parser will parse the macro invocation as a "placeholder" for whichever of those three nonterminals is appropriate for the location.

+At expansion time, the output of the macro will be parsed as whichever of the three nonterminals it stands in for.
+This means that a single macro might, for example, expand to an item or an expression, depending on its arguments (and cause a syntax error if it is called with the wrong argument for its location).
+Although this behavior sounds excessively dynamic, it is known to be useful under some circumstances.

 # Transcription syntax